About Me

 • UMD Astronomy EDI Commitee

-I am an active member of the UMD Astronomy EDI commitee, and implemented the Department's first ever mentoring program between graduate students and senior undergraduate Astronomy majors.
-The program is in its inagural year, and I hope to lay the infrastructure for the program enough so that it continues after I have left UMD.
+I am a member of the UMD Astronomy EDI commitee, and implemented the Department's first ever mentoring program between graduate students and senior undergraduate Astronomy majors.
+The program is in its third year, and has been very successful.
 Here is a link to the EDI commitee's website.

 • AMAZN HQ